-January 14th is dress up your pet day and you may be thinking about dressing your pup up in a cute bow tie or a sweater.
-But before you dress your dog up as, step back and think about your pup and his or her personality.
+January 14th is Dress Up Your Pet Day, and you may be thinking about dressing your pup up in a cute bow tie or a sweater.
+But before you dress your dog up, step back and think about your pup.
 Does your dog have the right personality for costumes and gear?
 Will your dog enjoy the warmth that clothing may provide?
 Will your dog be miserable and unhappy or feel frightened?

 Some of you may already know that your dog does or doesn’t like to wear clothes or costumes, but for those who are thinking of trying it for the first time, here’s a quick guide to see if it’s right for your dog and tips for how to celebrate this holiday in a safe way.

 You Know Your Dog Best